tonisanta/tonisanta/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying computer science at University of the Balearic Islands (third course)
+- 🔭 I’m currently studying computer science at University of the Balearic Islands (fourth course)
 - 🌱 I’m currently learning Java, PHP, Go, Python, JavaScript
 - 👯 I’m developing some projects like [A* pathfinding](https://a-star-visual.web.app/)
 - 🤔 I’m looking for help with AWS